DT021/invis/README.md

 And unless we initialize *Kls* with a *numpy array* we will get an error.
 The same applies for the method 'func' which only accepts a *numpy array*, otherwise it will throw an error.

-### We can expand "_invis.py" to accommodate for techniques such as Mixins:
+### We can expand "_invis.py" to accommodate for techniques such as Mixins
 *By appending the following two classes, 'Positive' and 'NaturalNum'*
 ```python
 # _invis.py